mnbnkr/duelyst.gg-improvements/card-text/edited-converted/keywords_&_tooltips_converted.md

           Can move and attack twice.

 keyword:  **Deathwatch**<br>
-          Effect triggers when any other minion dies.
+          Effect triggers whenever any other minion dies.

 keyword:  **Deploy**<br>
-          Effect triggers when minion is summoned from the hand.
+          Effect triggers whenever a minion is summoned from hand.

 keyword:  **Detonate**<br>
           Damage yourself and all nearby units.